big-data-europe/pilot-sc4-docker-r/README.md

 ========
 Builds a Docker image with R and Rserve.
 It contains also the R scripts with the definition of the functions for the map matching.
 The map matching algorithm is used to map the position of a device given as a (longitude, latitude) pair to a street.
 The geographical data, extracted from OpenStreetMap, is also added to the image.
 The area covered is the city of Thessaloniki, Greece.
+A new version of this software which includes the PostGis and the full road network of Thessaloniki from OpenStreetMap is available in [pilot-sc4-postgis](https://github.com/big-data-europe/pilot-sc4-postgis).

 ## Description
 This component executes remotely R commands from a Java application.
 It is used in the BDE - SC4 Pilot to execute a map matching algorithm